TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Rebase.rst

    For more information, see :ref:`h2document:docs-contribute`.

-Occasionally, if your patch has been pushed to Gerrit a while ago and has not been merged yet, you may be asked to rebase.
+If your patch has been pushed to Gerrit a while ago and has not been merged yet, you may be asked to rebase.

 .. _rebase-intro: